danwrisar/KMSIMG_NHS_EmissionsRecipeBook/README.md

   <a href="#contents">Contents</a> •
   <a href="#get-involved">Get Involved</a> •
   <a href="#license">License</a> •
-  <a href="#change-log">Change log</a>
+  <a href="#change-log">Change Log</a>
 </p>

 ## About

-The *NHS Emission Quantification Recipe Book* is transparent, collaborative and evidence-based approach to establishing a standardised means of calculating emissions associated with NHS Carbon Footprint and Carbon Footprint Plus themes set out by the [Greener NHS](https://www.england.nhs.uk/greenernhs/) in October 2020.
+The *NHS Emission Quantification Recipe Book* is transparent, collaborative and evidence-based approach to establishing a standardised means of calculating emissions associated with NHS Carbon Footprint and Carbon Footprint Plus themes set out by the [Greener NHS](https://www.england.nhs.uk/greenernhs/) in October 2020 (Figure 1).
 The NHS Emissions Quantification Recipe Book has been developed by Dr Dan Wright of the Sustainability Team at [Kent Community Health NHS Foundation Trust](https://www.kentcht.nhs.uk/) in collaboration with members of the Kent & Medway Sustainability Impacts and Methodologies Group (KMS-IMG).

 Key to the methodologies specified is the recognition that NHS organisations are at different stages in their emissions quantification journey.
 To support this journey and provide an innovative means to report in a methodologically-transparent way, each theme provides three options for calculation: